poojabk9/8-week-sql-challenge/CaseStudy1-DannysDinner/README.md

 #### Q2.
 How many days has each customer visited the restaurant?

 Approach:
-- Selected `customer_id` and applied `COUNT(DISTINCT order_date)` to calculate the number of unique days each customer visited.
-- Ensured duplicate visits on the same day were counted only once per customer.
+- Selected `customer_id` from `sales` table and applied `COUNT(DISTINCT order_date)` to calculate the number of unique days each customer visited, and assigned the alias `no_of_Days`. `DISTINCT` ensures duplicate visits on the same day were counted only once per customer.
 - Grouped results by `customer_id` to summarize visits per customer.

 ```sql